 Skip to main content

 Engineers solve problems, consultants sell their services.
-AI consulting bridges the gap — helping organizations build prediction models that compound.
+What bridges the gap?

 78% of organizations are adopting AI, but most are stuck in pilot purgatory.
 The gap isn't technology — it's tribal imbalance and missing systems.